deanmao/deanmao.github.com/_posts/2012-08-28-modify-a-site-you-dont-own.md

 author)  Xtendme is a mere 1500 lines of coffeescript, and it's fairly modular should one decide to tweak the code.

-After running cgiproxy, you'll soon see that it is not quite capable of dealing with javascript-heavy sites like gmail or google plus.
+You'll also realize that cgiproxy is not quite capable of dealing with javascript-heavy sites like gmail or google plus.
 Most of the web is moving toward client-heavy code so it's fairly important that the proxy can handle a site like gmail.
 Xtendme actually works quite well on gmail, so I'm fairly confident it will handle other javascript sites as well, but it does have one weak point -- it doesn't have